-- 46. All of the Trustee's holdings in listed equities are within pooled funds and the Trustee has delegated to its investment managers the exercise of voting rights.
+- 49. All of the Trustee's holdings in listed equities are within pooled funds and the Trustee has delegated to its investment managers the exercise of voting rights.
 Therefore, the Trustee is not able to direct how votes are exercised and the Trustee itself has not used proxy voting services over the Plan Year.
-However, the Trustee monitors managers' voting and engagement behaviour on a regular basis and challenges managers where their activity has not been in line with the Trustee's expectations. - 47.
+However, the Trustee monitors managers' voting and engagement behaviour on a regular basis and challenges managers where their activity has not been in line with the Trustee's expectations. - 50.
 In this section the Trustee has sought to include voting data in line with the Pensions and Lifetime Savings Association (PLSA) guidance, PLSA Vote Reporting template and DWP's guidance on the Plan's funds that hold equities.
 We have included only the funds with equity holdings used in the Default lifestyle strategy given the high proportion of assets invested in these funds.
-We have also included the LGIM MSCI UK Equity Index ESG Exclusions Fund (underlying the RSP UK Equity Fund) since this is also a default arrangement of the Plan. - a.
+We have also included the LGIM MSCI UK Equity Index ESG Exclusions Fund (underlying the RSP UK Equity Fund) since this is also a default arrangement of the Plan.
+In addition, we have also included the underlying funds of the NatWest Sustainable Equity Fund (a self-select fund), recognising that members choosing to invest in the fund may be interested in this information.
+We have not included any other self-select funds on materiality grounds. - a.
 LGIM Future World Europe ex UK Equity Index Fund - b.
 LGIM Future World Emerging Markets Equity Index Fund - c.
 LGIM Future World UK Equity Index Fund - d.
 LGIM Future World Japan Equity Index Fund - e.
 LGIM Future World North America Equity Index Fund - f.
 LGIM Future World Asia Pacific ex Japan Equity Index Fund - g.
 LGIM MSCI UK Equity Index ESG Exclusions Fund - h.
 LGIM MSCI ACWI Equity Index ESG Exclusions Fund - i.
-LGIM Global Developed Small Cap Index Fund - j.
-LGIM Global Real Estate Equity Index
+LGIM MSCI World Small Cap ESG Exclusions Equity Index Fund - j.
+LGIM Global Real Estate Equity Index Fund

 - k.
-LGIM Retirement Income Multi-Asset Fund - I. Janus Henderson Diversified Alternatives Fund - 48.
+LGIM Retirement Income Multi-Asset Fund - I. Janus Henderson Diversified Alternatives Fund - m.
+Schroder Life Global Sustainable Value Equity Fund - n.
+FP WHEB Sustainability Impact Fund - 51.
 The Trustee is satisfied that for the period covered by this statement, there is no voting information missing.
 The Trustee is also comfortable that no manager conflicts have been identified that require action.